-- · Custom response codes can only be set on individual rules that block requests. - Each site may have up to 5 unique response codes across all rules at any time. - There is no limit to the total number of rules that use custom response codes. - Custom response codes require a minimum agent and module version. - Custom response codes are limited to numbers between 400 and 599.

-Note: If an unsupported module version is told to block a request due to a rule that uses a custom response code, that request will not be blocked.
+- The Essential platform does not support custom response codes. - Supported custom response codes are 301, 302, and 400-599. - Each site may have up to 5 unique response codes at any time. - There is no limit to the total number of rules that use custom response codes. - Custom response codes require a minimum agent and module version.
+When an unsupported module version is told to block a request due to a rule that uses a custom response code, that request will not be blocked.